TheLinuxEXP/TheLinuxEXP.github.io/_posts/2020-07-21-Davinci-resolve-vs-kdenlive.md

 </figure>

 Why did I feel I needed to try something else than Kdenlive?
 The main reason is performance.
 Kdenlive is powerful, but it doesn’t use your GPU, at all.
 Not for previewing your video, not for rendering.
 It only taxes your CPU, and it makes it really hard to use in some cases.
 I usually overlay quite a bit of stuff on top of my footage, like images, incrustations, text, or icons, and these things add up in terms of performance.
 They add up so much, in fact, that the preview becomes virtually unusable when I have 4 to 5 elements at the same time on screen.
-Even with proxy clips, it’s just not practical to have your video previewsing at a few FPS.
+Even with proxy clips, it’s just not practical to have your video previewing at a few FPS.
 You’re missing the little details, the timing problems you should correct, and it makes the editing process a bit of a trial and error game.

 Second problem: Kdenlive isn’t very extensible.
 While you can add your own title templates, or image based wipes, you can’t add custom transitions.
 More mainstream video editors usually have a plugin system that allows users to add dynamic transitions, or 3D or animated titles.
 Kdenlive doesn’t have such features.
 Its titling tool is barebones (it handles text or images, and simple title movement, but not specific animation of any object), and while you can create your own transitions and movements using the transform, blur, or rotate effects, you can only save these effects one by one and not the whole effect stack applied to an item, it means you have to use multiple clicks to reproduce an effect you created.